Can You Smoke Weed Before a Tattoo?

 Some artists, such as Chris Núñez, bring up concerns about the physical implications of smoking weed before a tattoo.
 “Cannabis can increase blood flow and thin the blood, which might cause more bleeding during the session,” he explained.
 This increased bleeding can affect visibility and precision, potentially compromising the quality of the tattoo.

 Overall, while there is no universal consensus among tattoo artists on the topic, there is a clear emphasis on responsible usage and thorough discussion with the artist prior to the session.
-Clients are encouraged to consider how their body reacts to cannabis and to be honest with themselves and their artist about their consumption so as to achieve the best results both aesthetically and physically.
+Clients are encouraged to consider how their body reacts to cannabis and to be honest with themselves and their artist about their consumption of Weed Before a Tattoo so as to achieve the best results both aesthetically and physically.

 To read more about the varied opinions of tattoo artists and their experiential insights, visit the full feature on Inked Magazine’s website: Inked Magazine: Tattoo Artists’ Perspectives on Cannabis.